mijofa/Fission-Mailed-mcpack/README.rst

 * `Armoured Elytra <https://www.planetminecraft.com/texture-pack/armoured-elytra-resource-pack-for-vanillatweaks-datapack/>`_
 * `Minimal Armour <https://www.planetminecraft.com/texture-pack/minimal-armor/>`_
+  FIXME: 1.20 will bring in armour trims, which will likely make this one a mess.
+If possible simply don't apply it to trimmed armour, since you want to show off the armour at that point, rather than your player skin
 * `Prosperity Resource Pack <https://github.com/ProsperityMC/Prosperity-Resource-Pack>`_ (Totems only)
   FIXME: I'd like the hats/pumpkins, but it wasn't working without Optifine
 * `Fancy Beds <https://modrinth.com/resourcepack/fancy-beds>`_

 Along with some hacks to allow me to flex some `Visual Enchantments <https://github.com/CiscuLog/Visual-Enchantments>`_ using CustomModelData without making other players/friends install Optifine/CITResewn

+You can apply these textures using the `Custom Roleplay Data <https://www.curseforge.com/minecraft/customization/custom-roleplay-data-datapack>`_ datapack (installed on Fission Mailed server) by holding the associated item in your main hand, then putting ``/trigger CustomModelData set <ID>`` with the custom model ID in the chat

 Custom totems
 -------------